Henry Jay Forman

-Henry Jay Forman is both Distinguished Professor Emeritus of Biochemistry at the University of California, Merced. and Research Professor Emeritus of Gerontology at the University of Southern California (USC) Leonard Davis School of Gerontology.
+Henry Jay Forman is an American scientist.
+He was a distinguished professor in the department of Biochemistry at the University of California, Merced. and Research Professor Emeritus of Gerontology at the University of Southern California (USC) Leonard Davis School of Gerontology.
 He is a specialist in free radical biology and chemistry, antioxidant defense, and pioneered work in redox signaling including the mechanisms of induced resistance to oxidative stress.

 Biography

 He received his degrees from Queens College of the City University of New York and Columbia University.
 After holding a Post-Doctoral position at Duke University, he held faculty positions in biochemistry, physiology, molecular pharmacology, toxicology, pediatrics, and pathology.
 He was previously a faculty member at the University of Pennsylvania, the USC School of Medicine and the USC School of Pharmacy and then moved to the University of Alabama, Birmingham, School of Public Health, where he was the Chairman of Environmental Health Sciences.
 He was one of the founding faculty at the University of California, Merced.